bpotvin/vsc-rexx/README.md

 # vsc-rexx
-Rexx language extension for vs code.
+Rexx language support

-# rexx README
+# Rexx extension for Visual Studio Code

 This is the README for your extension "rexx".
 After writing up a brief description, we recommend including the following sections.